jagerber48/sciform/docs/source/usage.rst

    ``print(Decimal(0.00355))`` gives
    ``"0.003550000000000000204003480774872514302842319011688232421875"``
    which should round to ``0.0036``.
-   So we see that the rounding behavior for :class:`float` depends on digits of the decimal representation of the :class:`float` which are beyond the minimum number of digits necessary for the :class:`float` to round trip and, thus,beyond the number of digits that will be displayed by default.
+   So, we see that the rounding behavior for :class:`float` may depend on digits of the decimal representation of the :class:`float` which are beyond the minimum number of digits necessary for the :class:`float` to round trip and, thus, beyond the number of digits that will be displayed by default.
 #. **Representation of numbers with high precision**.
    Conservatively, :class:`float` provides 15 digits of precision.
-   That is, any two decimal numbers (within the :class:`float` range) with 15 digits of precision correspond to unique :class:`float` instances.
+   That is, any two decimal numbers (within the :class:`float` range) with 15 or fewer digits of precision are guaranteed to correspond to unique :class:`float` instances.
+   Decimal numbers with 16 digits or more of precision may not correspond to unique :class:`float` instances.
-   It is rare in applications that we require more than 15 digits of precision, but in some cases we do.
+   It is rare, in scientific applications, that we require more than 15 digits of precision, but in some cases we do.
    One example is precision frequency metrology, such as that involved in atomic clocks.
    The relative uncertainty of primary frequency standards is